 Mallory has now been at Dion full time for eight years.
 When asked what the favorite part of her job is, Mallory quickly responded that it is the variety.
 There are never two days the same, and in addition to her Account Management role, she also handles projects for Sales, Marketing, Human Resources, and more.
 As an Account Manager, she also gets to see a project from beginning to end – from the design creation until it is shipped out the door.
 Account Management is a little like working for yourself.
 You oversee each project you are responsible for through design, tooling, manufacturing, packing and shipping.
 It is a real entrepreneurial experience!

 Outside of work, Mallory has always been active – enjoying skiing, traveling and reading.
-However, some of these plans have been put on hold this past year, as she is new Mom to daughter Emerson and is expecting her second child!
+However, some of these plans have been put on hold this past year, as she is mom to daughter Emerson and new baby Theo!